Also see Infertility in Dogs and Cats and Infertility in Poultry.

-Interaction of the CNS, hypothalamus, pituitary gland, gonads, and their target organs results in finely coordinated sequences of physiologic events that lead to estrus and ovulation in females and to ejaculation of fertile semen by males.
+Interaction of the CNS, hypothalamus, pituitary gland, gonads, and their target organs results in finely coordinated sequences of physiological events that lead to estrus and ovulation in females and to ejaculation of fertile semen in males.
 For optimal results, ovulation and deposition of semen into the female genital tract must be closely synchronized.
 Failure of any single functional event in either sex leads to infertility or sterility.

 failure to cycle